netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 Mitigation:

-- the QUIC(-MP) library must consider all attributes (not just the 4-tuple) when checking for a change in the network address.
+- A QUIC(-MP) library must consider all attributes (not just the 4-tuple) when checking for a change in the network address.
 This would then trigger path validation and the attack can be averted.
-- if the QUIC(-MP) library cannot compare additional attributes (e.g. legacy library), the PAN layer (server side) should have an option to perform port mangling or IP mangling: when the PAN layer detects a new network address that differs only in the AS number from a previously seen address (IP/port) are the same, the it should perform IP/port mangling, i.e. reporting a modified IP or port to the QUIC(-MP) layer.
+- If a QUIC(-MP) library cannot compare additional attributes (e.g. legacy library), the PAN layer (server side) should have an option to perform port mangling or IP mangling: when the PAN layer detects a new network address that differs only in the AS number from a previously seen address (IP/port are the same), then it should perform IP/port mangling, i.e. reporting a modified IP or port to the QUIC(-MP) layer.
 This new IP/port would trigger a path validation or algorithm reset where required.

 Caveats